Washington Capitals: Postseason inconsistencies (1982–1996)

 The 1986–87 season saw the team trade Bobby Carpenter and a second round draft pick for Bob Crawford, Kelly Miller, and Mike Ridley.
 However, the season ended with a loss to the Islanders in the division semifinals.
 The Capitals had a 3–1 series lead, but the Islanders came back to force game seven which would be known as the Easter Epic.
 In the fourth overtime, at 1:56 am on Easter Sunday 1987, Pat LaFontaine scored, giving the Islanders a 2–1 victory, ending the Capitals season.

 At the 1987 NHL entry draft, the Capitals traded Gaetan Duchesne, Alan Haworth, and first round pick (who would become Joe Sakic) for Dale Hunter and Clint Malarchuk.
 The Capitals were unable to move past the second round for another season in 1988, losing the division finals against the New Jersey Devils.
 For the 1989 playoffs push, Gartner and Murphy were traded to the Minnesota North Stars in exchange for Dino Ciccarelli and defenseman Bob Rouse.
 However, they were eliminated in the first round by the Philadelphia Flyers.

 In the 1989–90 season, Bryan Murray was fired and replaced by his brother, the assistant coach, Terry Murray.
 As they approached the deadline, the Capitals acquired goaltender Mike Liut who assisted in their playoff push.
 The Capitals finally made the conference finals in 1990, but went down in a four-game sweep at the hands of the first-place Boston Bruins.
 The next two seasons were undone by the Pittsburgh Penguins who defeated Washington both seasons in the playoffs.
 It included a series where the Capitals had a 3–1 series lead in 1992 only to lose the next three games and the series.
 Their final season with Langway did not end well for himself nor the Capitals.
 He was limited to 21 games in the 1992–93 season due to a torn cartilage injury.
 In the playoffs, they lost in six games to the Islanders in the division semifinals.
 In game six of the series, Dale Hunter hit Pierre Turgeon after Turgeon scored the 6–1 goal for the Islanders.
-Hunter was given a 21-game suspension as a result.
+Hunter was given a 21-game suspension the following season as a result.